sgagankumar/TheGhostCar-AutonomousCarProject/README.md

 &emsp; &emsp; `videoFlipper.py`: Program that flip the video horizontally or vertically to alter different positions of camera.

 &emsp; &emsp; `videoFramer.py`: Program that saves each frame in a Separate folder for a Video Input also with a config file
-&emsp; &emsp; &emsp; &emsp; &emsp; &emsp; with all the frame files names, usually used for dataset generation.
+&emsp; &emsp; &emsp; &emsp; with all the frame files names, usually used for dataset generation.

 ## Setting up the environment
 ### On Raspberry Pi